Please click here to learn about my roles as a mentor.

 Computer Skills for the Information Age

 I am teaching a digital literacy course for undergraduates.
-The course is an asynchornous, online course, so there are no course meetings.
+The course is an asynchronous, online course, so there are no course meetings.
 This semester I will also be updating the textbook that is used for the course: Computer Skills for the Information Age: An Early College Student’s Primer.

 Critique of Education Research

-I taught a seminar-style course for doctoral students on critiquing research.
+I teach a seminar-style course for doctoral students on critiquing research.
 We discussed theoretical frameworks, methods, and designs.
 The students completed 5 major assignments to develop their professional skills related to conducting research and being a scholar.

 I taught Engineering Psychology for undergrads.
 Because Engineering Psychology is an applied field, I designed the course to be project-based.
 Students have 4 small projects to complete throughout the semester, which comprised the bulk of students’ grades.